The Impact of Crypto in Digital Payments

-How Is Cryptocurrency Changing Digital Payments?
+How Are Digital Assets Changing Payments?

 Cryptocurrency is gradually redefining how payments are structured.
 One of the biggest changes is the shift away from centralised processing systems.
 Instead of transactions moving through banks or clearing networks, they can take place directly between individuals or businesses.